📘 RBQ Introduction

 | rbq/motion/autoStart | Initialize Joint position and start joint control AutoStart process can be checked by 'RobotStatus' topic CAN check -> Find Home -> Control Start flags will be on |

-| rbq/motion/emergency | Emergency stop - forcibly cuts power to the robot's leg joints.
+| rbq/motion/emergency | Emergency stop - sets all leg joints to high damping mode.
 This action may cause a shock to the robot. |

 | rbq/motion/switchGait | Switch robot gait mode using gait_id parameter.
 Check Gait State table above for available gait_id values at "Available Gait States". |